pepper99/coding_shenanigans/README.md

-# coding_shenanigans
+# Coding shenanigans
-just random short stuff in python
+just random short stuffs in python. maybe something interesting is in there?